Azathothas/Stars/README.md

 - [mr-rizwan-syed/chomtesh](https://github.com/mr-rizwan-syed/chomtesh) – CHOMTE.SH is a powerful shell script designed to automate reconnaissance tasks during penetration testing.
 It utilizes various Go-based tools to gather information and identify the attack surface, making it a valuable asset for bug bounty hunters and penetration testers.
 - [mrh929/magisk-wifiadb](https://github.com/mrh929/magisk-wifiadb) – A magisk module to enable WiFi ADB automatically.
 - [mrvcoder/GetASN](https://github.com/mrvcoder/GetASN) – 🌐 Get Some Useful Info From Domain/IP/ASN 🔥
+- [mszcool/devmachinesetup](https://github.com/mszcool/devmachinesetup) – Used for setting up blank Windows (and in the future Linux) development machines by using package managers such as Chocolatey and PowerShell (or Bash).
+The goal is to automate the setup process as much as possible.
 - [multiarch/qemu-user-static](https://github.com/multiarch/qemu-user-static) – :earth_africa: `/usr/bin/qemu-*-static`
 - [mux0x/cold.sh](https://github.com/mux0x/cold.sh) – your bestfried for finding URLs of a target
 - [mvaisakh/wsl-distro-tars](https://github.com/mvaisakh/wsl-distro-tars) – A script that creates importable tar files for Windows Subsystem for Linux (WSL2).
 These files can be used to install any Linux distribution of your choice, provided it is available on Docker.